ymyh/crab-cpp/README.md

 #### Char & str & String (Optional feature)
 To enable this sub-module, define the `CRAB_CPP_ENABLE_STRING` macro.

 These three types represent simplified counterparts of Rust's `char`, `&str`, and `String`. `String` is ends with null-terminated to ensure better interoperability with C/C++ APIs.
-Using the `from` method to construct `str` or `String` instead of constructors, except you need a empty one.
+Using the `from` static member function to construct `str` or `String` instead of constructors, unless you need a empty one.

-We've implemented `std::formatter` support and `operator<<` for printing, though output will stop at the first null terminator.
+We've implemented `std::formatter` support and `operator<<` for printing, although output will stop at the first null terminator.
 Note that String is an alias for `crab_cpp::raw::String<std::allocator<std::byte>>`, use the raw version for custom allocators.
 UTF-8 handling is powered by utf8proc, supporting up to Unicode 16.

 While core functionality is implemented, many methods remain unimplemented.
 Contributions are welcome!